lynleyaldridge/webpage/content/post/2021-01-10-experimenting-with-sql/index.en.markdown

 copy_to(con, charts)
 ```

-# SQL queries in R Markdown
+# SQL queries in R Markdown (an introduction using sales data)

-# Working with the sales data

 ## SELECT query to retrieve all records